Jagadeesh0509/login-app-omnitaas-assignment/README.md

 # Login Application

+### Deployment & Testing Note

+This project is deployed using **Render Free Web Service**.
+Render’s free tier automatically puts backend services to **sleep after 15 minutes of inactivity**.
+When the application receives a new request after being idle, the server needs a short **cold start** period to wake up, which may take **30–60 seconds**.

+If the API appears unresponsive at first, please wait a few seconds and refresh the request while the service initializes.

+For a smoother testing experience, reviewers can run the project locally by cloning the repository or by using **GitHub Codespaces**, which provides a cloud-based development environment to run the project directly in the browser without installing dependencies locally.

 # LIVE https://login-app-omnitaas-assignment.vercel.app/login

 This repository contains a simple login application built with **React (frontend)** and **Node.js with Express (backend)**.